ghl3/SpontaneousSymmetry/pages/stats/frequentist-hypothesis-testing.markdown

 To help inform the answer, the goal of a confidence interval is to give bounds that are useful in considering the true value of a parameter.
 Intuitively, the smaller those bounds are, the more useful they are in constraining that parameter.
 Therefore, one possible way of determining which intervals are valuable are those that are smallest.
 It is relatively straight-forward to show that those intervals which contain the highest values of $p(x | \theta)$ will be the shortest (the higher the values of p(x | \theta) you choose, the fewer values of $\theta$ you must integrate over to obtain $\int_a^b p(x | \theta) dx = \alpha$).
 As an alternative, one may choose to pick intervals that are symmetric around some value (though, this will not be possible in general).
 One may also choose to start from $-\infty$ until the distribution integrates to $\alpha$.
 There are many choices, and any particular choice should be considered in the context of the problem you are solving or the type of statistical statement you are trying to make.
 The choice that one makes here is known as an "ordering rule", since it determines the order you move in through the space of data while accumulating points to determine the interval $[a, b]$.

-This procedure is known as the "Neyman Procedure".
-It is in many ways an extension of the Neyman-Pearson procedure of solving the Simple Hypothesis problem, as described above.
+The Neyman Procedure, as described above, is in many ways an extension of the Neyman-Pearson procedure of solving the Simple Hypothesis problem, as described above.
 One can define similar properties to confidence intervals as on can to hypothesis tests:

 - A "Type 1" error in the context of a confidence interval is when the confidence interval does not contain the true parameter.
 From the definition of the confidence interval, it follows that the probability of a "Type 1" error is the "size" of the confidence interval, or $\alpha$.
 - Power, however, doesn't have a direct analog in the context of Confidence Intervals, unless one fully specifies how a confidence interval is to be used to perform a hypothesis test.
 This is because there is no single alternate hypothesis, but many different alternate models (one for every possible value of our parameter, $\theta$).
 Any confidence interval will contain an infinite number of parameter values $\theta$ that are not equal to $\theta_{\text{true}}$.
 So, in one sense, every confidence interval makes a "Type 2" error by including incorrect parameter values.
 But, intuitively, confidence intervals that are thinner for many possible values of $\theta_{\text{true}}$ are "better", and one can interpret that as a loose analogy to "power".